Pamita12/Capstone_project/README.md

       - _online_users_
       - _survey completions_

-3. **_Exploratory Data Analysis (EDA) in Jupyter Notebook (ipynb)_**
+3. **_Exploratory Data Analysis (EDA)_**

-- Route: /about
+    - Used EDA to summarize the characteristics of the dataset, detect patterns/relationships, and identify outliers.
-- Functionality: Render about.html with an overview of the dataset and application purpose.
+    - Assessed various Machine Learning methods to incorporate on the project for the Winter session.

 4. **_Business Case & Project Charter_**
     - This section outlines the purpose, justification, and structure of the project.